-A proprietary feature from Sony, Object-based Super Resolution technology works by identifying different objects on-screen and enhancing their resolution individually.
-As such, you’re able to get great detail from single elements instead of the picture as a whole.
+A proprietary feature from Sony Series pattern, Object-based Super Resolution technology works by identifying different objects on-screen and enhancing their resolution individually.
+As such, you’re able to get great detail from single smaller elements instead of the picture as a whole.

-Unfortunately, only the X950G has the Object-Based Super Resolution feature.
-This technology is absent in the X900F, and the difference shows in our tests.
-The Sony 950F was able to generate highly accurate and detailed images compared to the 900F, making movies and games have a more vivid representation.
+Unfortunately, only the Sony X950G acoustic multi audio speaker has the Object-Based Super Resolution pro feature.
+This technology is absent in the Sony X900F, and the disparity shows in our tests.
+The Sony X950G was able to generate pro, highly accurate and good detailed images and video, including a more vivid representation for movies and games.

-However, both TVs do have 4K X-Reality Pro and Dual Database Processing.
-As for the X900F, it still provides great clarity.
-The lack of the object-based resolution feature may not be a problem with some users, so if you’re on a budget, it’s still a great choice.
+However, both Sony series do use good resolution in 4K X-Reality Pro and Dual Database Processing.
+As for the Sony X900F, it still provides great clarity with excellent refresh rate technology.
+The lack of the acoustic multi audio speaker object-based resolution technology feature may not be a problem with some users, so if you’re on a budget, it’s always a good, cheaper choice.

-But objectively, this round is won by the Sony X950G due to its resolution technology.
+But objectively, Sony X900F vs Sony X950G is won by the Sony X950G due to its native contrast ratio resolution technology.